Builders-Inc/techWiz_password_hasher/README.md

 =======
 # techWiz_password_hasher
 #WELCOME TO techWiz
-For hashing and unhashing user passwords
+For encrypting and decrypting user passwords

 #OBJECTIVES

-    *The aim of this project is to hash and unhash user passwords.
+    *The aim of this project is to encrypt and decrypt user passwords.

-NOTE: This project is for practice.
+NOTE: This project is meant for practice.

 #PROJECT STRUCTURE